 This is so complicated!

 Life is complicated.
 What do you expect?
 If you look at how the human body works, that is complicated also.

 According to the Mahayana tenets, when arhats die from the lifetime in which they attained liberation, they are reborn in pure lands with mental bodies made of light.
 They no longer have any tainted aggregates, such as bodies, or live in tainted environments coming from confusion and, of course, they still have no tainted feelings.
-Nothing is happening to them similar to their previous karmic behavior and they certainly do not feel like repeating any of their previous karmic patterns.
-Their networks of karmic force and their karmic tendencies are completely finished.
-However, in those pure lands, they are still experiencing everything through a periscope.
+Nothing is happening to them similar to their previous karmic behavior and they certainly do not feel like repeating any of their previous karmic patterns and they have no intentions of doing that.
+Their networks of karmic force and their karmic tendencies are completely finished, having taken on the essential nature of constant karmic habits.
+Because of those newly attained constant karmic habits and the constant karmic habits they have had with no beginning, they are still experiencing everything through a periscope in those pure lands.
 They are not aware of everybody’s karma or all the causes and consequences of every action.
 They are not aware of infinite previous lives and all the things that only Buddhas know.
 Why?
 Because they still have the karmic constant habits.
 It is only when we get rid of the karmic constant habits that we get rid of the periscopic vision.
-That only occurs with enlightenment.
+That only occurs with the complete riddance (abandonment) of the cognitive obscurations preventing the omniscience of enlightenment.

 Are the arhats’ pure lands the same as the god realms?